-- 327. Normal Timings.
-Units are to ensure that SL are given early access to resettlement services, normally up to 2 years before discharge or within one month of submitting notice to terminate their engagement.
-Guidance on the timing for processing resettlement activities is at Annex D. All resettlement activity is normally to be completed prior to discharge.
-In exceptional circumstances, such as medical discharge or for operational reasons, elements of resettlement activity may be taken post-discharge (see paras 349 and 420).
-SL registered with the CTP for either the CRP or ESP will retain access to the CTP for 2 years post-discharge17, and to the RFEA/OA for job finding assistance throughout their working lifetime. - 328.
-ESL Timings.
-In the case of ESL, there is often little time available between notification of discharge and the date of discharge.
-Procedures to implement ESL activities should be put in place as soon as possible so that activities can be completed prior to discharge.
-Unit Administration Offices should not complete the discharge process if required JPA actions have not been completed or, by exception (Sect 1.5), a valid MOD Form 1173A does not bear the appropriate signatures.
-In exceptional circumstances, COs should consider delay of discharge.
+- 328. Normal Timings.
+Units are to ensure that SL are given full support in accessing resettlement services, normally up to 2 years before discharge or within one month of submitting notice to terminate their engagement.
+All resettlement activity is normally to be completed prior to discharge.
+In exceptional circumstances, such as medical discharge, compulsory discharge with short notice, or for operational reasons, elements of resettlement activity may be taken post-discharge (see paras 350 and 420).
+SL registered with the CTP for either the CRP or ESP will retain access to the CTP for 2 years post-discharge, and to The Forces Employment Charity/OA for job finding assistance throughout their working lifetime. - 329.
+Short-notice discharges.
+In the case of Short Notice Discharges, e.g. compulsory discharges or ESL, there is often little time available between notification of discharge and the date of discharge.
+Procedures to implement Resettlement activities should be put in place as soon as possible so that activities can be completed prior to discharge.
+Unit Administration Offices should not complete the discharge process if required JPA actions have not been completed or, by exception (Sect 1.5), a valid MOD Form 1173A does not

-15 They must demonstrate that at the time of the member's death:
+$^{18}$ They must demonstrate that at the time of the member's death: